Nition/UnityOctree/README.md

 **Octree:** An octree a tree data structure which divides 3D space into smaller partitions (nodes) and places objects into the appropriate nodes.
 This allows fast access to objects in an area of interest without having to check every object.

-**Dynamic:** The octree grows or shrinks as required when objects as added or removed.
+**Dynamic:** The octree grows or shrinks as required when objects are added or removed.
 It also splits and merges nodes as appropriate.
 There is no maximum depth.
-Nodes have a constant - numObjectsAllowed - which sets the amount of items allowed in a node before it splits.
+Nodes have a constant (*numObjectsAllowed*) which sets the amount of items allowed in a node before it splits.

 **Loose:** The octree's nodes can be larger than 1/2 their parent's length and width, so they overlap to some extent.
 This can alleviate the problem of even tiny objects ending up in large nodes if they're near boundaries.
 A looseness value of 1.0 will make it a "normal" octree.